katzer/cordova-plugin-local-notifications/README.md

 ### Notification sound on Android
 The sound must be a absolute or relative Uri pointing to the sound file.
 The default sound is `RingtoneManager.TYPE_NOTIFICATION`.

+**Note:** Local sound files must be placed into the res-folder and not into the assets-folder.

 ```javascript
 /**
  * Plays the `beep.mp3` which has to be located in the res folder